BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Luther.md

 - There is no infused moral virtues
 - Good actions are nothing more than consequences of God's justification
 - Good actions can't give us God's mercy
+- Though Butler does not mention natural law, he introduces it, as Clarke does, by appeal to St Paul’s claim that human beings are by nature a law to themselves (Rm.
+2:15).³⁴ Aquinas cites this passage as a Scriptural warrant for including a doctrine of natural law in Christian moral theology.
+Luther and Calvin, among many others, agree with Aquinas.³⁵